Klortho/config-one/to-do.md

     * envPrefix
     * envJson

 * Get it working robustly with arrays and functions.
-(See the GitHub issue).
+    * See the GitHub issue

-* Refer to the tree-chart demo (once that's done)

-* Find and destroy `FIXME`s
+    * See get-all-property-names.js for some experiments
+    * Verify you fix the problem in test-examples/readme3

-* Add some of the write-up of "motivation", in [settings-resolver](https://github.com/Klortho/settings-resolver), to this README.
+* Add some of the write-up of "motivation", in [settings-resolver](https://github.com/Klortho/settings-resolver), to the README.

 ## Improve presentation / demo